mattvenn/piffin/reaction_timer/lesson-4.md

 You'll need some room to play this physical game.
 Outside works well!

 * Ask the class for some True or False questions eg: Are you a boy?, Do you get driven to school?
-* Get 3 of these questions, and write them each on a piece of paper.
+* Get 3 of these questions, and write them each on a piece of paper,
 * Get 3 volunteers to be the conditionals, they will each be assigned one of the above questions.

 Stand the the conditionals so one is at the front, then the other 2 are behind in a v shape.